Skip to Main Content

 Afternoon:

 Next, we’ll ride to Crazy Horse Memorial, where a fifth granite face has emerged in the Black Hills.
 In 1939, Lakota Chief Henry Standing Bear invited sculptor Korczak Ziolkowski to carve an Indian memorial in the Black Hills.
 Though Korczak died in 1982, the sculptor’s family continues the nonprofit project where the colossal mountain carving is now in progress.
 Crazy Horse is the largest sculptural undertaking ever, on a scale with the Egyptian pyramids.
 When completed, it will tower 563 feet high and 641 feet long.
 Self explore the Native American Museum, sculpture's studio, and original log home.
-Returning to Rapid City, we will make a short stop at South Dakota School of Mines and Technology Geology Museum.
+Returning to Rapid City, we will visit the South Dakota School of Mines and Technology Geology Museum.

 Dinner: